kaushikvarman/kaushikvarman/README.md

 I possess six things <br>
 - Hardwork  : I Dont believe in luck, I believe in hard work.
 - Patience  : If you are losing the patience then you are losing the battle.
-- Sacrifice : If I dont sacrifice for what I want then what I want vecomes the sacrifice.
+- Sacrifice : If I dont sacrifice for what I want then what I want becomes the sacrifice.
 - Discipline : Motivation gets you going but discipline keeps you growing.
-- Self Confidence : They dont like me  I'll be fine if they don't like me.
+- Self Confidence : They dont like me :x: I'll be fine if they don't like me :white_check_mark:.
 - Consistency : Consistency is what transforms average into excellence.

 ##### My Productivity Hack: